KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you need to do add compatibility with this talent.
 ### Gift of The Talented
 Gives you a stardrop.
-This stardrop doesn't count towards perfection.
+This stardrop doesn't count towards perfection due to the way tracks them.

 For Mod Authors: There's nothing you need to do add compatibility with this talent.